vycke/crinkles.dev/src/writing/enhanced-sticky-footer.md

 ## Where did it go wrong?

 Turns out, it’s all about `container-type: size`.
-As soon as you give an element this property, it becomes a “block-size container.”
+As soon as you give an element this property, it becomes a “block-size container” (thanks to [Nathan Knowler](https://sunny.garden/@knowler/114700150901598760) for letting me know).
 That means its height no longer depends on its children.
 In other words: it won’t grow taller than `100vh` unless you *explicitly* tell it to.

 But why did my test cases work then?
 Simple: user error.
 I wrote tests where the container query checked whether the height was *less than* `100vh`.
 It was just quicker to get a visible result that way.
 Classic mistake.